How to become a psychotherapist

 Does NSPC provide the comprehensive training needed to become a psychotherapist?

-Yes through a variety of courses.
+Yes, through a variety of courses.
 Our DCPsych is a qualification that will make a graduate eligible for HCPC registration as a chartered counselling psychologist, fully qualified to practice psychotherapy and to supervise other therapists

 Several of our Masters courses including the fully online MSc in Psychotherapy Studies lead, via an additional pathway of further supervised placement and personal therapy, to UKCP registration.
 Details of the practical experience required can be found the website of our sister training organization, the Existential Academy.

 Finally any of these degrees may also make the successful graduate eligible for BACP qualified membership once they have acquired the appropriate number of supervised placement hours.